Quantum Torpedoes?

 1. Is a Quantum Torpedo bigger or larger then a Photon Torpedo?

 I doubt it.
 PTs can certainly fire from QT tubes, given that the Defiant has fired both, but we've never seen QTs fired from a PT launcher.
-It's possible that launchers can be modified during a refit, given that the Lakota carried QTs, but it's more likely that they ripped out the old launchers and put new ones in.2.
-Can a Quantum Torpedo fire from a regular torpedo launcher?
-Meaning can any ship fire them?
+It's possible that launchers can be modified during a refit, given that the Lakota carried QTs, but it's more likely that they ripped out the old launchers and put new ones in.

 As Blackstar said, the Defiant has always engaged at short range, so that may be a targetting issue for the ship rather than the weapons.
-The E-E fired from what appeared to be a fair range at the Borg Sphere in First Contact.3.
-Is a Quantum Torpedo a short range weapon?
-Being it seems the Defiant is always firing them at point blank range.
+The E-E fired from what appeared to be a fair range at the Borg Sphere in First Contact.

 4. Being the Sovereign has a turret launcher to fire there Quantum Torpedoes, does this mean that the guidance system for the weapon is less advanced then a Photon Torpedo?